Residential Market Commentary – Alternative facts vs. fraud

 August Data Confirm That Housing Has Turned the Corne

-General Bob Rees 16 Sep
+General 16 Sep

 This is a great indicator and the below also touches on Stress Test Impact and other variables, thank you Dr Cooper!